lmc2179/lmc2179.github.io/drafts/causalimpact.md

 Rubin perspective: We are filling in the other half of the potential outcome equation

 Pearl perspective: We are controlling for cyclic effects, the same things that affect parallel time series, and any other factors we include as covariates

-# Intro: What and why in causal inference

-An example we'll return to again and again: Did the inflation reduction act reduce inflation?
-(I am not an economist, but please see https://apnews.com/article/biden-inflation-reduction-climate-anniversary-9950f7e814ac71e89eee3f452ab17f71, who cite the price of oil and gas on the world market, interest rate, and supply chain challenges as causes)

-Potential outcomes

-DAG

-# Problem setup

-Break down the model - functional form, dag

-# Using CausalImpact to estimate the effect

-# Doing it right: Placebo, Sensitivity

-# Outro

-Some last thoughts

-Are your counterfactual states well defined?
-Is it really clear whether "more jobs" is an unalloyed good?